 |100||1.5 teaspoons||1.3 oz (2.6 tb)||1 pint or 2 cups||1 qt.||1/2 gallon|

-If a thorough disinfection is needed and time is short, use a 50 ppm or 100 ppm residual and let sit for 2 to 6 hours.
-Drain and flush tank if using these higher levels of chlorine.
-Don’t put large amounts of chlorine residual into drains leading to septic tanks, and avoid discharge into creeks, rivers or lakes.
+Step 5: Drain and flush tank if using these higher levels of chlorine.
+Don’t put water with chlorine residual into drains leading to septic tanks, and avoid discharge into creeks, rivers or lakes.

 After sitting for 12 to 24 hours, drain the storage tank through a drain valve or through the distribution system.